Sam Stein belongs to the generation of political reporters who came of age after the old newsroom hierarchies had already cracked.

 His 2024 and 2025 Bulwark notes make the case plainly.
 He describes the site as a rare place combining startup energy, strong talent, and an editorial mission oriented around democratic stakes rather than generic horse-race chatter.
 He pitches it as a newsroom that values dialogue while refusing to tolerate nonsense.

 That is a self-description, not neutral analysis, but it is still useful.
 It shows how Stein understands his own institutional role.
-He is not simply there to write about Washington.
-He is there to help build a publication that can cover Washington with speed, point of view, and enough discipline not to dissolve into partisan theater.
+He is there to write about Washington and to help build a publication that can cover Washington with speed, point of view, and enough discipline not to dissolve into partisan theater.

 Why Stein still matters